sevonj/soundfont-compiler/readme.md

 You should be somewhat familiar with the SoundFont 2 format.

 <details>
-  <summary>tl;dr</summary>
+  <summary>The quickest explanation</summary>

+  Hierarchy:
   `preset -> instrument -> sample`

   - A soundfont contains one or more presets.
   - A preset contains one or more instruments.
   - An instrument contains one or more samples.

-  The names can be confusing.
-The preset is the unit visible outside.
-In this context, when you choose a "sound," you're choosing a preset, not an instrument.
-Instruments are _internal_ to the soundfont.
-A preset may layer multiple instruments over each other to create a specific sound.
+  The naming can be confusing.
+The preset is the unit visible from outside.
+In this context, when you choose a "patch," or "sound," you're choosing a preset, not an instrument.
+Instruments are internal to the soundfont.
+A preset may layer multiple instruments over each other to create a specific sound, and instruments can do the same with samples.

 </details>